 2. If you are not using dark chocolate, then adjust the quantities as under:

 3. Skip salt, if using salted butter.

-7. Heat dark chocolate in microwave for 30 seconds or using double boiler on gas stove.
+7. Heat dark chocolate in the microwave for 30 seconds or using a double boiler on the gas stove.

-8. Incase, you feel the batter is too thick, then add little curd.
+9. In case, you feel the batter is too thick, then add a little curd.
 But keep it on a thicker side only.

-9. Cut the pieces in a sawing motion, otherwise you will end up getting crumbs only.
+10. Cut the pieces in a sawing motion, otherwise, you will end up getting crumbs only.